Trademark Infringement Cases: Everything You Need to Know

 Patents are limited-duration rights associated with an invention.
 The U.S. Patent and Trademark Office distributes patent rights for public view of the invention.

-Copyrights are designed to guard “works of authorship,” usually referring to works of literature, music, and artwork which were “tangibly expressed.”
+Copyrights are designed to guard “works of authorship,” usually referring to works of literature, music, and artwork that were “tangibly expressed.”
 The U.S. Copyright Office handles the distribution of copyrights.

 Likelihood of Confusion: Determining if a Trademark Is Infringing